 But, fear not.
 Today we teach you how to source passive candidates:

 Before you contact candidates, learn as much about them as possible.
 Specifically, consider their main motivators, pain points, and industry trends.
 Your persona profiles should capture most of this information.
 But remember, you need to customize your messaging if you hope to get a response.

-For the best results, utilize different networks and forums for outreach, as well.
+For the best results with candidate sourcing efforts, utilize different networks and forums for outreach, as well.
 For example, web developers may frequent GitHub or Stack Overflow, while other passive candidates prefer Twitter or Instagram.

 2. Stress growth opportunities

 It might be tempting to talk about job responsibilities right away, but that conversation won’t grab your candidate’s interest.